sburtner/mat259_w19/assignment1.md

 > This is a string of characters that encodes several data for each item, including the physical home (aka branch), collection type, and collection name.

 But it's unclear what the names of the collections actually mean.
 We may have to do additional exploraiton on SPL's [website](https://www.spl.org/).
-I'm assuming that "ca" may indicated California, "map" is just that, and "ref" is just that as well, but otherwise, I couldn't find much information on the collection metadata.
+I'm assuming that "map" is just that, and "ref" is just that as well, but otherwise, I couldn't find much information on the collection metadata.

 ## RQ3: Do maps have a Dewey class?
 And if so what are they?